Dihydroergotamine (Into the nose)

 How to Use This Medicine:

-- Store the medicine in a cool place, away from heat and direct light.
+- Store the medicine at room temperature, away from heat and direct light.
 Do not refrigerate or freeze.

 Drugs and Foods to Avoid: